Bare Reality: 100 Women and their Breasts

 Creating Bare Reality has been an incredible two year adventure.
 I've met some amazing women I am deeply grateful to them.
 Their stories have moved me, opened my eyes, inspired me, and healed me.
 They bared their breasts and their souls.
 I am honoured that they shared so much with me.
 I feel tender about my own experience as a woman and full of admiration and warmth for female experience.

 I've been overwhelmed with the response to Bare Reality since launching on Kickstarter.
 I've received so many beautiful messages from people who feel touched by the photographs and stories.
 The video has been viewed over one million times.
 The project was funded in one hour so I am delighted I can produce a book to conclude the project.
-As I am self-publishing it will probably only be printed once, so if people would like to own or gift the book the best thing to do is pre-order through the Kickstarter page.

 I hope that you will be moved by the wonderful women who took part.
 I hope Bare Reality can transform you in some way.